 Followed by Power BI, Tableau is positioned second as a leader in the Gartner® Magic Quadrant™ for Business Intelligence and Analytics products.

-In this study, Tableau stands out as an easy-to-use tool, its customization properties, and the possibility of native integration with Salesforce and other tools, such as Jira, using special connectors to obtain project information.
+In this study, Tableau stands out as an easy-to-use tool with its customization properties, and the possibility of native integration with Salesforce and other tools, such as Jira, using special connectors to obtain project information.
 A relevant feature for business teams when creating reports.

 Becoming a data-driven organization requires investments in data culture and technology to change how people make decisions.
 This includes fostering automatic and controlled learning from people and tools, statistics, natural language, and intelligent data preparation.
 Working consciously on each of these aspects will allow your organization to increase human creativity when performing analysis and optimizing different business areas within your organization.
 This makes an organization "data-driven," and only 8% of those organizations successfully achieve the goal nowadays.

 If you need further guidance in extracting data from projects in Jira and visualizing it in Power BI or Tableau, check this blog post and pass by the Atlassian Marketplace to find the solution best suits you.
-Especially the connectors Appfire recently announced: the Power BI Jira Connector and the Tableau Connector Pro for Jira that allow you to extract information from Projectrak project data and transform it into smart decisions for your organization based on Power BI or Tableau analytics.
-If you have any further questions, please get in touch with us.
+Especially the connectors Appfire has: the Power BI Jira Connector for Cloud and Data Center, and the Tableau Connector Pro for Jira Cloud and Data Center that allows you to extract information from Projectrak project data and transform it into smart decisions for your organization based on Power BI or Tableau analytics.
+If you have any further questions, please contact us.

 Establishing a data management culture within an organization is necessary for the conscientious optimization and improvement of different areas and departments of the company from a business standpoint.